How to Wear Ballet Flats With Athleisure Without Clashing

 • Grey joggers + white tee + black Mary Janes + grey or black socks + coat

-Color and fabric tips that stop the clash
+Color and fabric tips that make this look way easier

 Keep the palette calm